yephen/In-Class-Exercise-1/README.md

 # Part 2 Man Pages

-View and navigate the man page for the `ls` command wich the keyboard shortcuts discussed in lecture.
+View and navigate the man page for the `ls` command with the keyboard shortcuts discussed in lecture.
 Search for the options we used in part 1.

 Using the `man` command find the option that makes the `cp` command interactive.